yt-project/yt/doc/source/help/index.rst

 .. _isolate_and_document:

-Isolate and document your problem
+Isolate and Document Your Problem
 ---------------------------------

 As you gear up to take your question to the rest of the community, try to distill